Lovelli has been freelancing for 10+ years. She's becoming a full-stack freelancer and she'll share with you her key learnings & practices.

-Additionally, you’ll be able to charge a late fee or offer early discount.
+Additionally, you’ll be able to charge a late fee or offer an early discount.
 Communicate these expectations to your clients either verbally or in your contract, and make sure that your invoices reflect your policies.

 Free Invoicing Software

-Some freelancers love to get creative with their invoicing, while some others prefer the easy-to-use software apps to reduce the hassle.
+Some freelancers love to get creative with their invoicing, while some others prefer easy-to-use software apps to reduce the hassle.
 If free is for you, then these invoicing apps could be a good fit: the basic Invoice Mini, the advanced Wave (includes accounting and expense tracking), or Payoneer’s invoicing partners.
-Time Doctor, Paymo, Green-Invoice and Envoice currently comes with a “Pay with Payoneer” option.
+Time Doctor, Paymo, Green-Invoice and Envoice currently come with a “Pay with Payoneer” option.

 4. Receive Payment From Amazon Affiliates, Merch by Amazon, Adsense, and More